manjesh127/first-node/README.md

 * You have to mongodb installed in your machine.

-* You have to knowledge the basic query of mongodb.(how to update,delete,find..etc).
+* You have to knowledge the basic query of mongodb.(update,delete,find..etc).